 Have you noticed the weird fortresses on the east of Utrecht?
 Have you ever wondered how the neighbourhood of Lunetten got its name?
 We were probably the first to organize a public walking tour of the defensive line that surrounds our beautiful city!
-On this tour, we’ll zoom in on the most expensive project of the Netherlands ever: the New Dutch Waterline.
+On this tour, we’ll zoom in on the most expensive infrastructure project of the Netherlands ever: the New Dutch Waterline.
 You’ll learn more about the Dutch Republic, the Dutch Kingdom, the neighborhood Lunetten and a lot more.
-We’ll even talk about nuclear warfare!
+And what’s the connection between this neigborhood and nuclear warfare?